 Introduction to Toilet Training Tips

-When it comes to toilet training, children will show signs that they are ready at different ages and stages and as an early childhood teacher and parent, this is a question I get asked many times over; How do I know if my child is ready? and How do I toilet train my child?
+When it comes to toilet training, children will show signs that they are ready at different ages and stages and as an early childhood teacher and parent, this is a question I get asked many times over; How do I know if my child is ready? and How do I potty train my child?
 So I am sharing my best toilet training tips and tricks.

 How will I know if my child is ready to start toilet training?

 Children are all so different in terms of when they may be ready to start training.
-Some children are ready at 18 months of age, others are not ready until they are 4 years or older but in my experience, the average age of ‘readiness’ would be around 2.5 years but in more recent years, I have seen a trend of children getting toilet trained when they are much closer to the age of 3 or even older than 3.
-Sometimes this is not a case of whether the child is ready to be trained but rather a case of the parents not being ready to train their child.
+Some children are ready at 18 months of age, others are not ready until they are 4 years or older but in my experience, the average age of ‘readiness’ would be around 2.5 years but in more recent years, I have seen a trend of children getting toilet trained when they are much closer to the age of 3 or even older than 3 years.
+Sometimes this is not a case of whether the child is ready to be potty trained but rather a case of the parents not being ready to train their child.

 Why is there a trend of toilet training at a later age?